dotenv-org/cli/README.md

 ## Usage

-In your terminal (and in your project folder), create a new .env.project file.
+Usage is easy!
+Run the command:

 ```bash
 dotenv-cli new
 ```

-This will ask you to visit Dotenv to create your project.
-Follow that for instructions on setting your `.env.project` file.

-Then make changes to your `.env` file and when you do, run:
+Follow those instructions and then run:

 ```bash
 dotenv-cli push
 ```

-If you need to pull changes that another teammate made, run:
+And if you need to pull changes that another teammate made, run:

 ```bash
 dotenv-cli pull